TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 10/Joshua 10.40.md

 ---

-So Joshua smote all the land, the hill-country, and the South, and the lowland, and the slopes, and all their kings: he left none remaining, but he utterly destroyed all that breathed, as Jehovah, the God of Israel, commanded.
+So Joshua struck all the land, the hill country, and the South, and the lowland, and the slopes, and all their kings.
+He left none remaining, but he utterly destroyed all that breathed, as Yahweh, the God of Israel, commanded.